Developing the Theme of a Story

 Final thoughts: Atmosphere versus theme

 Atmosphere and theme are related in the sense that both involve what a reader might feel after digesting a piece of story.
 The difference is that atmosphere is the transient feelings that arise from experiencing a single scene, while theme is the lasting feeling conveyed by your story as a whole.
-If theme is what a reader should think or feel at the end of the story, then atmosphere involves what you want them to think and feel at key moments along the way.
+If theme is what a reader should think about by the end of the story, then atmosphere involves what you want them to feel at key moments along the way.

 Atmosphere: “What emotions do I feel while reading this scene?
 What are the characters feeling?
 How do I feel about the characters and events I am reading about?”